Agriculture: damage to game, hunting damage

 Hunting damage is damage caused to property in connection with hunting.

 If a plot of land belonging to a communal hunting district is damaged, the hunting cooperative must compensate the injured party for the damage.
-If the hunting tenant has taken over the compensation of the game damage in whole or in part, the obligation to pay compensation shall apply to the hunting tenant.
+If the hunting tenant has taken over the compensation for the damage caused by the game in whole or in part, the hunting tenant is obliged to pay compensation.
 In the case of self-hunting districts, the provisions shall apply accordingly.

 If, before that date, soil products the full value of which can only be measured at the time of harvest are damaged by wild game, the damage to wild game shall be compensated to the extent that it occurs at the time of harvest.
 However, in determining the amount of damage, account shall be taken of whether the damage can be compensated for in accordance with the principles of a sound economy by re-cultivation in the same marketing year.